tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {: #tbl-ext align="left"
    title="rrc entry in the TLS ExtensionType Values registry" }

-## New "RRC Message Type" Registry
+## New "TLS RRC Message Type" Registry

-IANA is requested to create a new registry "RRC Message Types" within the Transport Layer Security (TLS) Parameters registry group {{!IANA.tls-parameters}}.
+IANA is requested to create a new registry "TLS RRC Message Types" within the Transport Layer Security (TLS) Parameters registry group {{!IANA.tls-parameters}}.
 This registry will be administered under the "Expert Review" policy ({{Section 4.5 of !RFC8126}}).

 Follow the procedures in {{Section 16 of !I-D.ietf-tls-rfc8447bis}} to submit registration requests.